akaliutau/aethelgard2/README.md

 ### 🧮 Research

-the goal of the research was to prove our core idea:
+The goal of the research was to prove our core idea:

 > Distort the representation, preserve the signal